digital-futures-academy/airport-challenge/ChallengeInfo.md

 | airport | planeList@Array(@plane) | @takeoff(plane) | @Void  |
 | plane   | id@string               | -               | -      |

+1. test that a plane has taken off from the airport.
-1. test that a plane that has taken off is no longer at the airport.
+2. test that a plane that has taken off is no longer at the airport.

 ```